bindev/INI-Sugar/README.markdown

 Rename the main project directory to "INI.sugar" and double-click it, then restart Espresso.

+## Compatibility

+This sugar has been tested on Espresso 1.1.2

 ## License

 This software is released under a MIT license (see LICENSE file).